realworldocaml/book/README.md

 Each chapter of the book sits in a separate subfolder of the `book/` directory.
 The `README.md` file contains the text of the chapter, written in markdown.
-Each ocaml or shell code block in the chapter is validated using [mdx](https://github.com/realworldocaml/mdx).
+Each OCaml or shell code block in the chapter is validated using [mdx](https://github.com/realworldocaml/mdx).
 The more complex and structured examples live in an `examples/` sub folder and mdx is used to keep the examples and the chapter's code block in sync.